Frequently Asked Questions

 Whom does Mentor-Connect help?

-Two-year colleges that have not received an NSF ATE grant in the past seven years (or ever) participating in an annual cohort of prospective grantees receive the most help.
-Mentoring and assistance are also available if you are seeking a second ATE project grant or if you are re-working a declined first or second project proposal for re-submission.
-Mentor-Connect webinars, tutorials, checklists, technical assistance and other resources are freely available to all prospective grantees.
+Two-year colleges that have not received an NSF ATE grant in the past, or faculty who have never served as a PI or Co-PI on an ATE grant, receive the most help.
+Mentoring and assistance are also available if you are seeking a second ATE project grant (Moving-UP Mentoring) or if you are reworking a declined first or second project proposal for resubmission (Second-Chance Mentoring).
+Mentor-Connect webinars, tutorials, checklists, technical assistance, and other resources are freely available to all prospective grantees.

 Why apply for Mentor-Connect cohort mentoring?